-The extent of crime in rural areas in only part of the problem.
-For many people, whether they have fallen victim to crime or not, the simple fear of crime can have a detrimental effect on their quality of life.
-48% of rural businesses feel that crime has a moderate or great impact on their lives, with 30% of rural residents feeling the same.
-It has been suggested that anticipation of crime has the potential to cause greater harm than the actual experience of crime than the actual experience of crime itself, due to the effect of long-term stress and other mental health considerations.
-This is only exacerbated by rural isolation.
-Rural communities are often without reliable mobile signal or internet and an absence of any visible police presence.
+The extent of crime in rural areas is only part of the problem.
+For many people, whether they have fallen victim to crime or not, the simple fear of crime can have as great a detrimental effect on their quality of life as the actual experience of crime itself.
+The effect of long-term emotional stress, loss of confidence - particularly among young people, families and farmers - should not be underestimated.
+This fear of crime is also exacerbated by rural isolation.